MicrosoftDocs/dataexplorer-docs/data-explorer/vnet-deployment.md

 >     **Service Tags**: AzureMonitor
 >     **Destination Ports**: 443

-### Route table configuration
+### Configure the route table

-The configuration of the [route table](/azure/virtual-network/virtual-networks-udr-overview) for the Azure Data Explorer subnet with next hop *Internet* is needed to prevent asymmetric routes issues.
+You must configure the [route table](/azure/virtual-network/virtual-networks-udr-overview) of your cluster's subnet with next hop *Internet* to prevent asymmetric routes issues.

-#### Subnet delegation for configuration of the route table
+#### Configure the route table using subnet delegation

-The default and recommended way to configure the route table is to use subnet delegation similarly to the [configuration of the NSG](#configuration-of-network-security-groups-using-subnet-delegation).
-Azure Data Explorer will configure and update the route table for you.
-No additional actions are needed.
+We recommend using subnet delegation to configure the route table for your cluster's deployment, similarly to how it was done for [NSG rules](#configure-network-security-group-rules-using-subnet-delegation).
+By enabling subnet delegation on the cluster's subnet, you enable the service to configure and update the route table for you.

-#### Alternative: Manual configuration of the route table
+#### Configure the route table manually

-The alternative to using subnet delegation is to manually configure the route table.
-Per default, deploying an Azure Data Explorer into a virtual network enforces subnet delegation for "Microsoft.Kusto/clusters" to be configured.
-Opting out of this requirement is possible using the [Preview features blade](https://portal.azure.com/#blade/Microsoft_Azure_Resources/PreviewFeaturesBlade).
+Alternatively, you can manually configure the route table.
+By default, deploying a cluster into a virtual network enforces subnet delegation for "Microsoft.Kusto/clusters" to be configured.
+Opting out of this requirement is possible using the [Preview features](https://portal.azure.com/#blade/Microsoft_Azure_Resources/PreviewFeaturesBlade) pane.

  > [!WARNING]
- > Setting up the route table for ADX manually is not trivial and requires to constantly monitor this documentation page for changes.
-It is highly recommended to use subnet delegation with ADX or consider using a [Private Endpoint](security-network-private-endpoint.md) based solution.
+ > Manually configuring the route table for your cluster is not trivial and requires you to constantly monitor this article for changes.
+We highly recommended using subnet delegation for your cluster or, if you prefer, consider using a [Private Endpoint](security-network-private-endpoint.md) based solution.

-To configure the [route table](/azure/virtual-network/virtual-networks-udr-overview) manually you need to define it on the subnet.
-You need to add the [management addresses](vnet-deployment.md#azure-data-explorer-management-ip-addresses) and [health monitoring addresses](vnet-deployment.md#health-monitoring-addresses) with next hop *Internet*.
+To manually configure the [route table](/azure/virtual-network/virtual-networks-udr-overview) you must define it on the subnet.
+You need to add the [management](vnet-deployment.md#azure-data-explorer-management-ip-addresses) and [health monitoring](vnet-deployment.md#health-monitoring-addresses) addresses with next hop *Internet*.

 For example, for **West US** region, the following UDRs must be defined: